HighNESS Conceptual Design Report: Volume I: Design of a Very Cold Neutron Source

 Similarly, results for ND reflector but no \ce{SD_2} are shown.
 In this third case, it is possible to observe an increase in the cold counts for the ND guide only, which is due to the quasi-specular reflection.
 On the other hand, huge losses are observed in the VCN energy region.
 The difference with the previous model, and cause of the losses, is in the additional layer at the emission surface, which is back-scattering and diffusing the VCNs coming from the \ce{LD_2} moderator.

-Finally, the two pieces are coupled, \ce{SD_2} and NDs in the Al case, and the VCN counts at the beam port increase by more than a factor 2 from \SIrange{20}{40}{\angstrom} and a factor 17 above \SI{40}{\angstrom}.
+Finally, the two pieces are coupled, \ce{SD_2} and NDs in the Al case, and the VCN counts at the beam port almost double from \SIrange{20}{40}{\angstrom} and increase by a factor 17 above \SI{40}{\angstrom}.
 In the next section, this tentative simple case is improved by an optimization of the parameters.